YongchengYAO/CartiMorph/README.md

 **Model Evaluation:**

 We want to measure the model efficiency in template-to-image registration where the moving image is the template.
-The model performance was evaluated by the DSC between the warped template segmentation and manual segmentation of the target image.
-Similarly, use our script ([`cal_DSC.py`](https://github.com/YongchengYAO/CartiMorph/blob/main/Scripts/utility/cal_DSC.py)) to calculate the DSC for each subject and segmentation label.
+The model performance was evaluated by the DSC between the warped template segmentation and the manual segmentation of the target image.
+Similarly, use our script ([`cal_DSC.py`](https://github.com/YongchengYAO/CartiMorph/blob/main/Scripts/utility/cal_DSC.py)) to calculate the DSC for each segmentation label and subject.
+Use [dataset 3](https://github.com/YongchengYAO/CartiMorph/blob/main/Dataset/OAIZIB/CartiMorph_dataset3.xlsx) for model evaluation.

 #### 3.4.2 Option 2: train an image-to-image registration model with a diverse dataset

-This is the method described in our paper.
+(This is the method described in our paper)

 **Model Training:**